 The Company considers its arrangement with Kraft to be a revenue arrangement with multiple deliverables.
 The Company's deliverables under this collaboration include an exclusive license to its parasitic technologies, research and development services, and participation on a steering committee.
 The Company applied the provisions of EITF 00-21 to determine whether the performance obligations under this collaboration could be accounted for separately or should be accounted for as a single unit of accounting.
-The Company determined that the deliverables, specifically, the license, research and development services and steering committee participation, represented a single unit of accounting because the Company believes that the license, although delivered at the inception of the arrangement, does not have stand alone value to Kraft without the Company's research and development services and steering committee participation and because objective and reliable evidence of the fair value of the Company's research and development services and steering committee participation could not be determined.
+The Company determined that the deliverables, specifically, the license, research and development services and steering committee participation, represented a single unit of accounting because the Company believes that the license, although delivered at the inception of the arrangement, does not have stand-alone value to Kraft without the Company's research and development services and steering committee participation could not be determined.

-(12) INCOME TAXES
+(12) Income Taxes

-Beginning on May 24, 2007, the Company is subject to both federal and state income taxes.
-For period prior to May 24, 2007, the Company operated as a pass through entity for tax purposes and tax liability was the responsibility of its members.
+Beginning on May 31, 2007, the Company is subject to both federal and state income taxes.
+For period prior to May 31, 2007, the Company operated as a pass through entity for tax purposes and tax liability was the responsibility of its members.